jkoppel/mandate/AddingANode.md

-In this exercise, we will add a new node for exponentiation to `AddMul.hs`, the simplest example language.
+In this exercise, we will add a new node for exponentiation to `app/languages/AddMul.hs`, the simplest example language.

 This will give you experience with the entire pipeline of creating a language, from the initial node construction to abstraction.